Planit

 Want to find out more?

-CITB (Construction Industry Training Board) is the Sector Skills Council for construction industry.
+CITB (Construction Industry Training Board) is the Sector Skills Council for the construction industry.
 You can find more information about the sectors it covers and related careers and training pathways on the CITB website.

 Sources